GuillaumeStaermanML/AIIRW/README.rst

 The AI-IRW depth belong to the family of data depth.
 It provides a score in [0,1] reflecting how deep (resp. far) an observation is w.r.t. a probability distribution.
 When computed on the entire dataset, it provides an ordering of the dataset.

-Some parameters have to be set by the user :
+Some parameters have to be set by the user:

                                     - X: Array of shape (n_samples, n_features): the training set.